Force over Distance: Chapter 39

 “Shut it down,” Young growled.

-“I’m going to let it connect.”
-Rush stared at the gate, his left foot already flexed, his fingers flexed—like he was about to rip something straight out of the air.
+“I’m going t’let it connect.”
+Rush stared at the gate, his left foot already flexed, his fingers flexed, his stance wide—like he was preparing to rip something out of the air.

-“Two tenths of a second,” Rush said, bracing himself, staring at the gate.
+“Two tenths of a second,” Rush said, bracing himself.
 “That’s all I need for a quantum vector and a power magnitude measurement.
 Anything that can dial in at FTL comes with astronomical power and presents a profound problem.
 Call Eli.”

 “Science Team,” Young growled into his radio, broadcasting on the emergency channel.
 “Report to the gate room.
 Now.
 Eli, you run.”